Gertrud Schüpbach

 Trudi Schüpbach (born Zurich, Switzerland, February 3, 1950; full name Gertrud M. Schüpbach; published name Trudi Schüpbach) is a Swiss-American molecular biologist.
 She is an Emeritus Professor of Molecular Biology at Princeton University, where her laboratory studies molecular and genetic mechanisms in fruit fly (Drosophila melanogaster) oogenesis.

 Research

 Schüpbach's research focuses on signaling pathways that are involved in pattern formation during embryonic development.
 Using the fruit fly (Drosophila melanogaster) as a model system, she revealed molecular mechanisms underlying the determination of the major axis of the embryo.
 Performing genetic screens, she identified mutants that result in female sterility of which many affect embryonic body patterning.
 By that, she contributed to the understanding of maternal factors that are deposited into the forming egg during oogenesis and that are conferred into spatial information within the developing embryo to demarcate distinct functional regions.
+Schüpbach continues to do research focusing on reproductive medicine; she has done much of this work with her good friend Ruth Lehmann.

 Life

 Schüpbach received her Ph.D. in Biology from the University of Zurich, Switzerland, where she also performed her first postdoctoral work before she continued as a postdoc at Princeton University.
 In 1990 she was appointed as Associate Professor and promoted to Full Professor in 1994 at Princeton University.
 Schüpbach is married to Nobel laureate and fellow biologist Eric F. Wieschaus.